Differential Privacy Analysis of Decentralized Gossip Averaging under Varying Threat Models

-We first show how to analyze DP gossip averaging with secure summation protocols for non-adaptive node-wise functions of data.
+We show how to analyze DP gossip averaging algorithms using the linear systems view.
+We first focus on non-adaptive compositions, where the node-wise contributions do not depend on the state variables.
+The connection between the linear systems view and matrix mechanisms as established by~\citet{bellet2025unified} then allows extending all the results to the adaptive case.
 To this end, without loss of generality, consider the task of globally averaging node-wise streams of data.
 I.e., each node $i$, $i \in [n]$, will have a stream $x_0^i, x_1^i, \dots$.
 Suppose each node adds normally distributed noise with variance $\sigma^2$ to its data point at each round.
 For $t \in [T]$, denote also $ x_t = ^\top. $ Denoting the global state variable at round $t$ with $\theta_t$, the gossip averaging with the gossip matrix $W$ can be written as